Donington Park: Failed 2010 British Grand Prix bid

-The proposal was that race would be the first to be accessed only by public transportation, as cars will not be allowed to enter the facility.
-This was in part was an answer to the lack of road access, which even when 30,000 bikers exit major motorcycle events resulted in long tailbacks.
-The proposal was that a shuttle-bus service would run from the close by East Midlands Parkway station, on the Midland Main Line from London to Sheffield.
+The proposal included that the racetrack would be the first to be accessed only by public transportation, with spectators' cars not being allowed to enter the facility.
+This was in part an answer to the lack of road access, which regularly resulted in long tailbacks, for example when 30,000 bikers exited major motorcycle events.
+A shuttle-bus service would run from the close by East Midlands Parkway station, on the Midland Main Line from London to Sheffield.

-In light of the financial crisis and Donington's potential inability to raise finance, on 20 June 2009, Bernie Ecclestone stated that there would be a British Grand Prix at Silverstone in 2010 if Donington was not ready to host it.
-This was a change from his previous "Donington or nothing" standpoint and he cited changes in the structure of the BRDC meaning there was a better way of negotiating with them over future commercial rights.
+Due to the 2008 financial crisis and Donington's potential inability to raise the necessary funds, Bernie Ecclestone stated on 20 June 2009 that the 2010 British Grand Prix would be held at Silverstone if Donington was not ready to host it.
+This was a change from his previous "Donington or nothing" standpoint and he cited changes in the structure of the BRDC, meaning there was a better way of negotiating with them over future commercial rights.
 Furthermore, during an interview with the BBC about the Formula One Teams Association threatening to break away and form their own series, FIA president Max Mosley said it was "highly likely" the 2010 British Grand Prix would return to Silverstone.

-Donington was given an extended two-week deadline to prove it had the funds to host the 2010 British Grand Prix, however, on 22 October 2009, fundraising attempts fell through.
-Ecclestone later confirmed that Donington would not be hosting the British Grand Prix.
+Donington was given an extended two-week deadline to prove their financing to host the 2010 British Grand Prix.
+This did not work out, as fundraising attempts fell through on 22 October 2009.
+Consequently, Bernie Ecclestone confirmed a few days after, that Donington would not be hosting the British Grand Prix.

 On 18 November 2009, less than one month after it was confirmed that the Donington had lost the right to host the British Grand Prix, circuit owner Donington Ventures Leisure Limited was placed into administration.
-Although Ecclestone gave the option of reviving the deal for new owners, in December 2009 Silverstone won the contract for the next 17 years.
+Ecclestone initially had promised potential new owners the option of reviving the deal, but in December 2009 Silverstone won the contract for the next 17 years.